If you’ve received a lump sum of money, you can use this to make a settlement offer to your creditors.

 If the lump sum you have is less than the amount you owe to your unsecured debts, you can make ‘full and final settlement’ offers.
 The offer can be less than the outstanding balance but, if it’s accepted by your creditor, it can be classed as full payment.

 How full and final settlement offers work

 Firstly you need to work out how much to offer your creditors and then send this offer to them in writing.
 You must always get your creditors to say they accept your offer in writing before you send them any money.

 You may find that not all your creditors are willing to accept your offer of settlement and you’ll have to negotiate with each one individually.
 It is possible that none of your creditors will accept a full and final settlement.

 If your full and final settlement offer is rejected, you may be able to use the money to apply for an IVA in England, Wales or Northern Ireland, or a trust deed in Scotland.
 These are legally-binding debt solutions arranged by an insolvency practitioner which write off part of your debts.

 Usually IVAs or trust deeds are based on paying regular monthly instalments, but if you have a lump sum of money available you may be able to agree to paying this as a one-off amount instead.

 Get some expert help and advice

-If you’ve received a lump sum of money and you’re struggling to repay your debts, use our online Debt Remedy tool or call our free Helpline on 0800 138 1111.
+If you’ve received a lump sum of money and you’re struggling to repay your debts, use our online Debt Remedy tool or call our Helpline on 0800 138 1111 (free from all landlines and mobiles).
 We'll provide you with a budget and debt solution that’s specifically tailored to your situation, so you know the advice you’re getting is the right advice for you.